 Mix all 4 ingredients to blend.
 Add water and mix until dissolved.
 Chill or serve over ice if desired.

 Essential oils can also help relieve muscle pains.
 For muscle cramps, you may try lemongrass with peppermint and marjoram (blend).
 For muscle tension, Marjoram, Deep Blue, peppermint, helichrysum, lavender or Roman Chamomile (blend).
-And for muscle spams, best recommended are oils of basil, marjoram and Roman Chamomile (blend).
+And for muscle spams, best recommended are oils of basil, marjoram, Roman Chamomile (blend) and cbd oil.
+If you haven’t come across cbd oil before, it may be in your best interest to read the CBDistillery review (2019), so you can get a better understanding of how this oil works in relation to relieving sore muscles.
+As natural oils are very versatile, it is worth a try, or at least worth you doing some research into.

 To use an essential oil for muscle pain, add 1 to 2 drops of essential oil into 1 tablespoon of a carrier oil such as fractionated oil or olive oil, and apply to the affected area.